ibnunaufal/kotlin-dagger-hilt/readme.md

 17. Also use @Named annotation when we called the injection

 18. Try to inject with a context, use see EngineWithContext file, and the difference declaration on AppModule, note #6

+19. Try to nest the injection, see EngineWithContextNestedInjection file, see note #7